alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 These explorations can help you to:

-- identify circular or repeated navigation patterns
-- detect backwards steps within a multi-step service
+- identify potential pain points in a user journey
-- identify reference or guidance pages that users revisit frequently (for example, to evaluate whether the information should be integrated at the point of need instead)
+- identify reference or guidance pages that users revisit frequently (which may help to evaluate whether the information should be integrated at the point of need instead)
 - highlight potential drop-off points where users exit after repeated views

 ### Understand the data

-The "Views per active user" metric divides the total number of views for a page by the number of active users who viewed it.
+The "Views per active user" metric divides the total number of views for a page by the number of active users.

 For example, if a page received 100 views from 70 active users, the result would be 1.43 views per active user.

-Higher values may indicate that users are revisiting the page — either multiple times within a single session, or returning to it across different sessions over the selected date range.
+Higher values indicate that users are revisiting the page — either multiple times within a single session, or returning to it across different sessions over the selected date range.
 This can reflect:

 - difficulty progressing
 - repeated backwards steps
 - users returning to reference material
 - refreshes or repeated interactions

-This exploration uses "Active users" instead of "Total users" because the "Views per active user" metric is calculated using active users.
+This exploration uses "Views" and "Active users" instead of "Total users" to align with the "Views per active user" metric.
 In GA4, "Active users" counts users who had an "engaged" session (one that lasted longer than 10 seconds, included a conversion event, or included at least 2 page views).

-Interpret this metric in context.
-Compare pages against others within the same site or service rather than relying on a fixed threshold.

-Adding the "Exits" metric allows you to identify pages that are both frequently revisited and common exit points.
+Adding the "Exits" metric allows you to correlate any pages that are frequently revisited with common exit points.

-The absolute number of exits is less informative than the proportion of views that result in an exit (exit rate).
+For each page, the total number of exits is less informative than the proportion of views that resulted in an exit (exit rate).
 GA4 does not display exit rate directly, but you can calculate it by exporting the data:

 1. Create the exploration using the variables and settings below.
 2. Export the data as CSV.
 3. Open the CSV in a spreadsheet.
 4. Remove any rows above the column headers so that the first visible row contains the column headers.
 5. Insert a new column titled "Exit rate".
-6. In the "Exit rate" column, divide the "Exits" value by the "Views" value.
+6. In the "Exit rate" column, divide the "Exits" values by the "Views" values.
 7. Format the result as a percentage.
-8. Sort by "Exit rate" to identify pages with relatively high proportions of exits.
+8. Sort by descending "Exit rate" to identify pages with relatively high proportions of exits.

-Pages with both high views per active user and high exit rates may indicate user difficulties that are worth investigating further.
+Pages with both high views per active user and high exit rates may indicate pain points to investigate.

 ### Variables